Considering Divorce? How a Financial Advisor Can Help

 - “What amount of taxes, federal and state, do I need to pay?”

 - “What is the most tax efficient way to make charitable donations, and how much can I afford to donate now and at death?”

 - “When and how should I apply for Social Security as a divorced person?”

 All of these are normal questions and with the appropriate analyses, you can make sound decisions and enjoy peace of mind and security as a result.

 It’s been my privilege to help people through the divorce process.
 Going through this can be the worst of times, but also the beginning of better times.
 Frankly, it’s a lot of work to get divorced, so investing time to research your situation before making a final decision makes sense.
-While life during COVID is frustrating, you may want to see it as an opportunity to consult with a professional to get a more comprehensive picture of your situation.

 Better times are ahead!